Model Catalog

 • Lifecycle status

-• Experimental: An experimental model may be treated as experimental by either the provider or Palantir, indicating that APIs might change, token capacity could be limited, or the model might be discontinued.
-These models are typically used for exploration and testing, with less emphasis on long-term stability and support.
-For example, Gemini Pro Vision is currently considered experimental.
+• Experimental: An experimental model may be treated as experimental by either the provider or Palantir, indicating that APIs might change, token capacity could be limited, behavior in AIP applications may not be fully supported, or other unstable behavior may occur.
+All models will start as experimental when they are first available in AIP.
+Experimental models are typically used for exploration and testing, with less emphasis on long-term stability and support.
+A model is promoted from experimental to stable after it meets Palantir's performance and availability standards, which include, but are not limited to: sufficient throughput to handle requests for production workloads while remaining available, usability in all AIP applications, and broad regional availability.

-• Sunset: A sunset model will deprecate in the coming months.
+• Sunset: A sunset model will deprecate in the coming months, as determined and announced by the model provider.
 While sunset models can no longer back new workflows after their prescribed deprecation date, the model may still support existing workflows.
 Compared to their stable counterparts, sunset models will not receive the same level of technical support.
-GPT-4, OpenAI's legacy GPT model from 2023, is an example of a sunset model given its replacement with GPT-4o.
+Palantir moves models from sunset to deprecated, and notifies users of that shift through Upgrade Assistant, after receiving the prescribed deprecation date from the model provider.
+For more information on sunset models, review the model deprecation documentation.

 • Type